Frankfurt airport strike to continue until weekend

-FRANKFURT Strikes at Frankfurt airport, Germany's largest, will continue until the weekend, resulting in more flight cancellations and delays.
+FRANKFURT Strikes at Frankfurt airport, Germany's largest, will continue until the weekend, the GdF union, resulting in more flight cancellations and delays.

+Just under 200 apron control workers, such as those who guide aircraft to parking places, are striking over a pay dispute with Fraport, which runs the airport.

 Frankfurt, Europe's third-largest airport in terms of passenger numbers, usually has around 1,300 flights per day.
 Flights do not take off or land between 2200 GMT and 0400 GMT due to a night flight ban.

 Fraport said more than 80 percent of flights took off on Monday.
-It estimated 197 flight cancellations so far out of a total 1,200 scheduled for Tuesday, meaning around 84 percent of services could still run.
+It estimated 187 flight cancellations so far out of a total 1,200 scheduled for Tuesday, meaning almost 85 percent of services could still run.

-Lufthansa, which accounts for more than half of flights at Frankfurt airport, said it expected to cancel only about 160 incoming and outgoing flights on German and European routes on Tuesday, after about 200 on Monday.
-The number of cancellations will drop further on Wednesday to around 100.
+Lufthansa, which accounts for more than half of flights at Frankfurt airport, has said it expected to cancel only about 160 incoming and outgoing flights on German and European routes on Tuesday, after about 200 on Monday.

+All intercontinental flights will take place, it said.
+The airline said it was too soon to say how many flights would be scrapped on Wednesday and subsequent days.
+Its website showed eight early morning cancellations for Wednesday.

-The first three days of the walkouts cost Fraport between 4.5-5 million euros in lost revenue, a spokesman said on Tuesday.
+The first two days of walkouts cost Fraport between 3.5-4.0 million euros in lost revenue.

 The airport operator has been running 70-80 percent of flights using staff from other areas of operations and has said it will not be forced to agree to what it what it said were "unreasonable" demands for pay increases of 50-70 percent.